Lowest Mortgage Rate in Canada. Starting from 2.99%

 Rate drops and home price drops: can they co-exist?

 Typically, lowering interest rates attracts buyers and stokes housing demand.
-But this time around, U.S. tariff threats are already sending shockwaves through economic channels to spook buyers, which has the potential to reduce demand compared to what was expected for 2025 — even if rates go lower.
+But this time around, a brand new trade war with the U.S. is already sending shockwaves through economic channels that may further spook buyers, which has the potential to reduce demand compared to what was expected for 2025 — even if rates go lower.

 For the time being, however, home affordability is still at an all-time low in Canada, with high home prices (still down only about 17% from the 45% peak of March 2022), higher interest rates, and elevated prices all around.

-It remains to be seen whether a potential recession from trade disruption would keep buyers from entering the market to snag lower interest rates (and push up home prices).
+It remains to be seen whether a potential recession from trade disruption would keep buyers from entering the market to snag lower interest rates (increase demand enough to push up home prices).

-There may be more sellers listing due to tariff threats but for the opposite reasons — worried about getting a good price for their home, while lower interest rates would help them make a move of their own.
+There may be more sellers listing due to tariff turmoil but for the opposite reasons — worried about getting a good price for their home.

 Are lower home prices good for all?